Syllabus

 2. An employer who requires as a job qualification that an employee meet

-an otherwise applicable federal safety regulation does not have to
+an otherwise applicable federal safety regulation does not have to justify

-be waived experimentally in an individual case.
+in an individual case.
 Pp. 11—22.

 (a) Albertsons’ job qualification was not of its own devising, but was